Barvas

 Barvas (Scottish Gaelic: Barabhas or Barbhas, [baravəs]) is a settlement, community and civil parish on the Isle of Lewis in Scotland.
 It developed around a road junction.
 The A857 and A858 meet at the southern end of Barvas.
 North is the road to Ness; west takes the traveller to Carloway and the West Side; south runs the road to Stornoway.
-According to the 2011 Census it still has the highest concentration of Scottish Gaelic speakers in Scotland (64% of the population) with 2,037.
+According to the 2011 Census it still had the highest concentration of Scottish Gaelic speakers in Scotland (64% of the population) with 2,037.
+This fell to 55% in 2022.

 Prehistory and Archaeology

 Investigations since 1978 have found archaeological sites in the area that date from the Early Bronze Age to the Early Modern.
 Notable discoveries and projects: